dedlinux777/security_assessment_tool/README.md

 # Security Assessment Tool

-This Python script is a versatile security assessment tool designed for scanning and analyzing the security posture of target systems.
-It incorporates functionalities such as port scanning, vulnerability scanning, log analysis, and password strength checking to provide comprehensive security assessments.
+This Python script is a security assessment tool designed for windows systems for scanning and analyzing the security of target systems.
+It includes functionalities such as port scanning, vulnerability scanning, log analysis, and password strength checking to provide comprehensive security assessments.

 ## Features